Linux - History, Terms, and Concepts

 Partitions: For a very basic desktop system you only need one partition mounted as / (root) with a minimum size of about 20 GB (Mint).
 Unless your hard disk or SSD space is severly limited about 50 GB (at least) is a more reasonable choice.

 Swap space: The installer suggests to create a swap partion, but for a desktop installation with a single Linux system it is more flexible to use a swap file which can be set up later.
-If you plan on installing other Linux version as well then a separate /swap partition can be shared among all of them to save some space.

 A strong password should be at least 12 characters long and must not be based on dictionary words.
 Use upper case, lower case, and digits, but do not substitute digits for letters: good old simple passwords like netw0rk or g0ldf1sh can be cracked almost instantly nowadays.